NickKelly1/nkp-error/README.md

 ### alwaysError

-`alwaysError` always returns an `Error` instance.
-If the value was not `Error` like, the returned `Error` will attempt string conversion or note it could not deserialise string.
+- always returns an `Error` instance
+- if the value was not `ErrorLike`, the `alwaysError` will attempt string conversion or note it could not deserialise string.

 ```ts
 import { alwaysError } from '@nkp/error';